hydrogen-dev/hydro-docs/Snowflake/Snowflake_DRAFT.md

 ### Snowflake API and Hydro Mobile App
 Hydrogen’s Hydro API will facilitate user and business entity interactions with Snowflake smart contracts.
 The API provides end users the ability to register their HydroIDs, a prerequisite to minting their Snowflakes, through the Raindrop API integration into the Hydro mobile app.
 In the next iteration, users will be able to mint their own Snowflake associated with their HydroID through the Hydro mobile app while the Hydro API handles the direct interaction with the blockchain.
 The UI on their mobile app will allow them to observe validations they have obtained from addresses whitelisted by the Hydro API.
 They will also be able to set resolvers through their Hydro mobile app to attach a broader range of metadata to their snowflake.

-Business entities will be able to use the Hydro API to query the ethereum blockchain for information contained within the Hydro ecosystem.
-The API will provide on-chain information to applications in a congestible format that can be easily encoded into their business logic without requiring them to have blockchain developers.
+Business entities will be able to use the Hydro API to query the Ethereum blockchain for information contained within the Hydro ecosystem.
+The API will provide on-chain information to applications in a digestible format that can be easily encoded into their business logic without requiring them to have blockchain developers.

 ### Mirroring The ERC-721 Contract Standard
 ERC-20 tokens, such as HYDRO, share the characteristic of fungibility, meaning each token is seamlessly and equally interchangeable with any other.
 This makes sense for tokens in the ERC-20 standard since each token has the same functionality as any other token.
 For an identity protocol, however, non-fungibility drives the meaningfulness behind ownership.
 If we were able to swap our identities out amongst ourselves with no difference, those identities would carry no value to any observer.
 Ethereum Request for Comments 721, or ERC-721, is an Ethereum proposal introduced by Dieter Shirley in 2017.
 Although HYDRO the token itself is built on the ERC-20 standard, our Snowflake protocol’s smart contracts more closely mirror the dynamics found in ERC-721 tokens.
 These are known as “non-fungible” tokens.